SmileiPIC/TP-M2-GI/doc/source/exercises.rst

     the longitudinal electric field ``Ex`` and the number density ``Rho/e`` from ``Probe0`` (1D diagnostic) at ``timesteps=6000`` and ``timesteps=10000`` (i.e. each window will contain the two quantities at a given timestep).
-    You may need to rescale the quantities (see Postprocessing).
+    You may need to rescale the quantities (see ``Plot multiple lines in the same window`` in the Appendix).
     Playing with multiplying factors in the plot you should be able to clearly see where the electron bunch is placed in the plasma wave.